JP Morgan slashes price target on Gold Fields Limited [GFI] – find out why.

-Gold Fields Limited [NYSE: GFI] plunged by -$2.86 during the normal trading session on Tuesday and reaching a high of $10.57 during the day while it closed the day at $9.34.
+Gold Fields Limited [NYSE: GFI] loss -4.15% or -0.42 points to close at $9.70 with a heavy trading volume of 15897889 shares.
 The company report on May 31, 2022 that REPEAT — Gold Fields to Acquire Yamana Gold – a Combination for Long-term Value Creation Focused on Quality Growth, Financial Discipline and Shareholder Returns.

 3 Tiny Stocks Primed to Explode